wildengineer/rest-sample/README.md

 # rest-sample

-This is a simple REST service to provide an API to a database of people.
+This is a simple REST service to provide an API to a database of people and their pets.

 The only endpoint currently implemented is: `GET /people`